sunnychavan/Personal-Website/README.md

 ## Still Needs Work:

-- Divide skills into front end, backend and deployment?
-- fix header formatting for smaller devices
 - Mess With color scheme specially with icon background and title -> run through color blind simulator thing
-- Experience Page: do not use bullet points but shorten text and highlight collaboration and things you did via highlighting or underlining
-- Project Showcase: fix category titles (underline)
-- Projecr Showcase: add white lines between categories?

 # Getting Started with Create React App